Atanu007/customize-kubespray/README.md

 Before Doing this 1st setup a private registry using docker-distribution and push all the respective images which is required for kubernetes. clone and then please check the location "roles/download/defaults/main.yml" ... please check the "main.yml.multi-setup" for refernce.
 Kindly replace the registry.devops.xxx.local with your own private registry.

-One more you may face a slight issue while bringing up the core-dns pod if it fails please deploy the playbook as per the no of master nodes you have {like for 3 master you need 3 core-dns/kube-dns pods}.
+One more you may face a slight issue while bringing up the core-dns pod if it fails please deploy the playbook as per the no of nodes you have.